strongdan/blog/_posts/2017-09-03-Magic-Functions.md

 <h3>Other Interpreters</h3>

-You can even use magics to run code in other languages' interprters.
+You can even use magics to run code in other languages' interpreters.
 Using the `%ruby` magic, we can print to the console:

 ```
 %%ruby